Primary Practice Contact: John E. Gates

 Assisting clients with estate planning, tax planning, and family business issues

 We help clients plan for the ultimate distribution of their assets in an organized and clear manner to minimize the potential of a will and estate being contested.
 When planning for the use and distribution of assets, we help clients assess family needs (including the disposition of a business, if applicable), and their long-term financial goals.
-Every family is unique, each estate plan must be customized to meet the unique goals of the family and the individuals.
+As every family is unique, each estate plan must be customized to meet the unique goals of the family and the individuals.

 When matters surface that involve elder law and/or abuse matters, we will bring one of our experienced litigators into the mix.
 This SCM lawyer will work with the client, assist with the investigation, and ensure all steps are taken to resolve the matter and seek justice for the client if it is determined that neglect or a crime has occurred.